GPS tracking is beneficial in many ways, but it’s worth knowing both sides of the coin. Here we analyze the pros and cons so you don't have to.

 Geofence notifications from GPS tracking can also help prevent equipment theft.
 Geofence alerts warn you when a piece of equipment departs from a preset area, that might indicate theft.

-4 Crucial Steps to Choosing the Best GPS Tracking System
+4 Crucial Steps to Choosing the Best GPS Tracking Solution

 1. Clarify Your Company’s Problems and Expectations